wibeasley/cms-norman-jbc-2016/README.md

     1. at the top of execution, display the robot's starting position on the mat.
 (Ideally the position of the vertical black lego attached great the front of the robot.)
 For example, "B, -3".
     1. at the top of each "chunk" of code, display the chunk's intent.
 For example, "go straight", "turn left", "raise vertical servo", "close claw", "push cans back"...
 1. if servos are used, set their starting position at the file's beginning.
-1. before connecting to the IDE, ping the robot.
-    1. open a "terminal" with `ctrl + alt + t` (on a Chromebook with a Chrome browser open).
-    1. "ping" the botball/wallaby to see if it responds:
-        1. over wifi, `ping 192.168.125.1`
-        1. over usb, `ping 192.168.124.1`

 ## Troubleshooting Tips